2015 Tennessee Volunteers football team

 The 2015 Tennessee Volunteers football team represented the University of Tennessee in the 2015 season.
 This was the 119th overall season, 82nd as a member of the Southeastern Conference (SEC), and its 24th within the SEC Eastern Division.
 The team was coached by Butch Jones, in his third season with UT, and plays their home games at Neyland Stadium in Knoxville.
 This season was also the debut season of Mike DeBord as UT's offensive coordinator.

 The Vols finished the regular season at 8–4, 5–3 in the SEC, making them bowl-eligible for a second consecutive season.
 On December 6, 2015, it was announced that the Vols would face the Northwestern Wildcats (10–2) in the Outback Bowl in Tampa, Florida, on January 1, 2016.
 Tennessee defeated the Wildcats 45–6, finishing the season at 9–4.

-Previous season

-The 2014 Tennessee Volunteers football team finished the regular season 6–6, with a highlight win against Vanderbilt, which enabled the Vols to become bowl-eligible for the first time since the 2010 season.
-The Vols were invited to play in the 2015 TaxSlayer Bowl against the Iowa Hawkeyes of the Big Ten Conference.
-Tennessee defeated the Hawkeyes in Jacksonville, Florida 45–28, finishing their 2014 season at 7–6.
-It was their first winning season since 2009, and the first bowl win since 2007.

 Offseason

 Spring practice

 The Tennessee Volunteers opened up Spring Practice on March 21.
 Much like in 2014, Joshua Dobbs entered spring practice having finished the season as the starting quarterback due to injuries to Justin Worley.
 With Worley having graduated, however, Dobbs is now the clear frontrunner for the starting quarterback role.
 The coaches noted that he was being more consistent and efficient with signal calling and ball throwing.
 "The thing I liked about Josh today is that I thought he made the routine plays", Butch Jones told the VolQuest.com crew after UT's first day in pads Saturday.
 "He made the routine throws."
 Coleman Thomas, who was a starting offensive tackle, was suspended from the team activities in the wake of legal issues.
 Starting cornerback Emmanuel Moseley missed part of spring practice after contracting mono.
 Numerous players, including Derek Barnett, Marcus Jackson, Danny O'Brien, Jason Croom, Curt Maggitt, Jakob Johnson, Alex Ellis and early enrollees Kyle Phillips and Darrin Kirkland, missed the entire spring due to injuries.
 Others, including Jalen Hurd, Marquez North and Dillon Bates, were limited by injuries.